BornToBeRoot/NETworkManager/README.md

 - [InnoSetup](https://jrsoftware.org/isinfo.php) to create an installer

 __Steps__
-1. Download/Clone the Repo
+1. Clone the Repository
 2. Run the `.\build.ps1` with PowerShell

 # License
 NETworkManager is published under the [GNU General Public License v3](https://github.com/BornToBeRoot/NETworkManager/blob/master/LICENSE).
 The licenses of the used libraries can be found [here](https://github.com/BornToBeRoot/NETworkManager/tree/master/Source/NETworkManager.Documentation/Licenses).

 # Code of Conduct
-This project has adopted the [code of conduct](https://github.com/BornToBeRoot/NETworkManager/blob/master/Contributors.md) defined by the [Contributor Covenant](http://contributor-covenant.org/).
+This project has adopted the [code of conduct](https://github.com/BornToBeRoot/NETworkManager/blob/master/CODE_OF_CONDUCT.md) defined by the [Contributor Covenant](http://contributor-covenant.org/).